 Austin, Texas 78713

-The university's goals, as expressed in its Strategic Plan, are to educate individuals to their highest potential, advance the frontiers of research and artistic expression, serve the public in numerous avenues, maximize opportunities for historically underutilized businesses, and increase funding from non-state sources to enable it to further its programs.The University of Texas at Austin is a university of the first class through excellence in teaching, research and public service.
+The university's goals are to educate individuals to their highest potential, advance the frontiers of research and artistic expression, serve the public in numerous avenues, maximize opportunities for historically underutilized businesses, and increase funding from non-state sources to enable it to further its programs.The University of Texas at Austin is a university of the first class through excellence in teaching, research and public service.
 Over 425,000 individuals have been graduated from the University throughout its 117-year history of service to the citizens of the State of Texas.

 The university strives to maintain attractive, well-maintained, safe and clean facilities and grounds for the use of its faculty, staff, students and members of the public.
 Its employees strive to assure a positive and friendly attitude, to provide efficient service, to present a positive image of the university and to respond as expeditiously as possible to requests for information or complaints received from members of the public.
 "Suggestion Boxes" and other forms of customer satisfaction surveys are regularly used by many university facilities, and opinions expressed are considered carefully by university administrators.

 Any complaints regarding quality or timeliness of service or safety should be addressed to the Director of the specific university facility about which the complaint is being made; the Dean of the academic unit about which any complaint is being made, or the Director of the program or office involved, as circumstances warrant.
 Please provide any complaints in writing or by e-mail.
 Of course, oral complaints to a staff supervisor may be more appropriate when safety issues are involved and quick reaction time would be imperative.